KSP-KOS/KOS/doc/source/structures/gui_widgets/gui.rst

         You can alter this value to move the window.

-        If you use a negative value for the coordinate, then the coordiante will be measured in the reverse direction, from the right edge of the screen.  (i.e. setting it to -200 means 200 pixels away from the right edge of the screen.)
+        If you use a negative value for the coordinate, then the coordinate will be measured in the reverse direction, from the right edge of the screen.  (i.e. setting it to -200 means 200 pixels away from the right edge of the screen.)